Texas Probate Laws

 Question: Does a will have to be probated?

-Answer: Technically, the Texas Probate Code requires someone aware of a will to probate it.
+Answer: Technically, the Texas Estates Code contemplates someone aware of a will to probate it.
 However, as a practical matter you should review the circumstances to determine if a different approach is possible or even desirable.

 Question: Is there a time limit to contest a will?

 Answer: The will must be contested within two years of the date it was admitted to probate, with some exceptions.
-Texas Probate Code section 93.
+Texas Estates Code section 256.204.

 Question: When and how can a probate estate be distributed to the heirs?

-Answer: Technically, the Texas Probate Code allows twelve months to pass from the time of the original grant of letters testamentary before any distributee may petition the court for distribution of the entire estate.
-Tex.
-Prob.
-Code section 373(a).
+Answer: The Texas Estates Code allows twelve months to pass from the time of the original grant of letters testamentary before any distributee may petition the court for distribution of the entire estate.
+Texas Estates Code section 360.001.
 However, an heir or distributee, or the executor may request partial distribution of any portion of the estate any time after the inventory has been filed and approved by the court.
-Tex.
-Prob.
-Code section 373(c).
+Texas Estates Code section 360.002.

 Usually, the executor has ninety days from the time granted letters testamentary, unless this period is extended by the court, to file an inventory of the estate.
-Tex.
-Prob.
-Code section 250.
+Texas Estates Code section 309.051.
 Then the court takes varying amounts of time to review it, and not much can happen until the court has approved of the inventory by written order.

 Question: Can an executor be removed?

-Answer: Yes, under certain circumstances an executor may be removed for “gross misconduct or mismanagement in the performance of his duties”.
-Texas Probate Code section 222(b)(4).
+Answer: Yes, under certain circumstances an executor may be removed if the personal representative has “misapplied, embezzled or removed from the state, or is about to misapply, embezzle, or remove from the state” property of the estate.
+Texas Estates Code section 361.052(1).
 There are other grounds listed in the code that we should review.
 For example, if the executor fails to timely file the required inventory of the property of the estate.
-Texas Probate Code section 222(a)(1)(B).
+Texas Estates Code section 361.052(2).

 Question: What if my relative died without a will?